Biliran: Languages

-The inhabitants of Biliran predominantly speak Waray.
-It is primarily spoken in Caibiran, Culaba, Cabucgayan, Biliran and Maripipi.
-Whereas the towns of Naval, Almeria and Kawayan speak Cebuano.
+Waray-Waray and Cebuano are the languages spoken by the majority of the people in Biliran Province.
+The latter is primarily spoken in Naval, Almeria and Kawayan.
+Whereas Waray-waray is spoken in the towns of Caibiran, Culaba, Cabucgayan, Biliran and Maripipi.
 Both are Visayan languages.

 The majority of the residents also speak and understand English and Filipino.

 Economy

 The economy of Biliran is largely based on fishing.
 Most of its towns, especially Naval and Biliran, have excellent seaports.
 There are 95 ha of brackish water fish ponds which produce prawns, shrimps and milkfish.
 Another 30 ha of seawater are suitable for seaweed farming and 10 more hectares for fishcage culture.

 Being mountainous, Biliran can support various agricultural crops.
-The warm lowlands are conducive to palay production and other tropical crops.
-The cool highlands are favorable to high-value crops such as cut flowers and varieties of vegetables traditionally grown in Baguio or Tagaytay.
+The warm lowlands are conducive to rice (palay) production and other tropical crops.
+The cool highlands are favorable to high-value crops such as cut flowers and varieties of upland vegetables.

 The inhabitants also engage in hunting, lumber, and manufacturing.
 The principal raw material produced is copra and coconut oil.
 Processed goods include white clay ceramics, dried fish, raw gulaman, and citronella oil.

 The untapped natural resources of the island include geothermal power and the abundant sulfur and gypsum deposits.

-Major industries includes fashion bags, Romblon bags, shellcrafts, placemats, hot pads, baskets, beverage coasters and trays.
+Major industries includes fashion bags, Romblon bags, baskets, shellcrafts, placemats, hot pads, beverage coasters and trays.

-Recently, Biliran has been eyed as an emerging destination for mountaineers, bikers, canyoneers, hikers, and other adventure seekers.
+Biliran has been eyed as an emerging destination for mountaineers, bikers, canyoneers, hikers, and other adventure seekers.
 For example, Sampao River in the municipality of Almeria has been developed into a canyoning venue.